AnkitaKrushnaJamdade/master_conf/README.md

 Requirements
 ------------

 Pre-requirements for this are your dynamic inventory should be ready and configuration file should be working.
 Also boto library need to be installed.
+You also need to add some scripts.
+The commands which need to written in the script and script name is located in /tasks/main.yml file

 Role Variables
 --------------